bum2/integral-developing/commonDBnet.md

     - remunerated or exchangeable work (normally related an exchange),
     - search for tasks related your skills and search people with certain skills (if they stated that info as publically known)
   - this two economic GUIs are mostly readonly: to create new economic facts is needed special app-tools that are available or not depending on the user relations, the main source of permissions.
 For example:
-    - if the user agent is an active participant in a project like FairMarket or similar, then the UI tools to create a shop and define products becomes available.▪ if the user agent wants to join a cooperative, buying shares, the payment gateways options defined by the project became usable by the user (and manageable by the project's coordinators).
+    - if the user agent is an active participant in a project like FairMarket or similar, then the UI tools to create a shop and define products becomes available.
+    - if the user agent wants to join a cooperative, buying shares, the payment gateways options defined by the project became usable by the user (and manageable by the project's coordinators).
     - if the user demonstrates ownership of certain accounts (e.g. cryptocurrencies), the account managing options should appear in the economic UI (or links to the account manager tool if is a fiat or a not integrated yet currency)
     - if the user participates in projects with activated tasks and workflows, the needed tools to define the related tasks commitments and events appear available for regular users (or to define plans and process setups if the user is a coordinator of the project)
 - browserver: general search discovery of knowledge and network resources